opnsense/docs/source/development/frontend/dashboard.rst

 When your widget requires a persistent connection to stream data, use the :code:`super.openEventSource()` function with the API endpoint and a callback function.
 The :code:`onMessage` callback function takes in a single :code:`event` parameter, of which the :code:`data` property contains the event data.

+This function is bound to the same retry mechanism as the :code:`ajaxCall()` function.

 *closeEventSource*
 =====================================================================================================================